-Message from the Chief, District Safety & Security
+Message from the Vice Chancellor, Business Services, District Safety & Security

-On behalf of the women and men of the Rancho Santiago Community College District, Department of Safety & Security, thank you for taking the time to review our Annual Security Report.
+On behalf of the men and women of the Rancho Santiago Community College District, Department of District Safety & Security, we want to thank you for taking the time to review our Annual Security Report.
 I hope that you find this report useful and informative.

 The information in this report is being published in accordance with federal law and includes crime statistics from the past three years and information about safety resources available to all.

-The entire Department of Safety & Security is committed to serving the needs of our students, faculty, staff, and visitors by providing a safe, secure, and welcoming atmosphere conducive to an effective, pleasant learning and working environment.
+The entire Department of District Safety & Security is committed to serving the needs of our students, faculty, staff, and visitors by providing a safe, secure, and welcoming atmosphere conducive to an effective, pleasant learning and working environment.

-Each member of our community shares in the responsibility of personal safety and the Department of Safety & Security enjoys working in partnership with all stakeholders to accomplish this goal.
+Each member of our community shares the responsibility of personal safety, and the Department of District Safety & Security enjoys working in partnership with all stakeholders to accomplish this goal.

 Our college community is extremely safe, and this is because of the partnership between the community and the safety team.
-I encourage you to stay involved by proactively identifying issues before they become problems and playing an active role in continuing to make our campuses safe, secure, and inviting.
+I encourage you to stay involved by proactively identifying issues before they become problems and play an active role in continuing to make our campuses safe, secure, and inviting.

-Everyone should familiarize themselves with our safety and emergency procedures, practice good personal safety concepts, and immediately report crimes or suspicious circumstances to the Department of Campus Safety.
-I am grateful for the opportunity to serve as your chief.
-I welcome your questions and comments regarding the information in this report or any issue of safety.
+Everyone should familiarize themselves with our safety and emergency procedures, practice good personal safety concepts, and immediately report crimes or suspicious circumstances to the Department of District Safety & Security.